AKP145/AKP145.github.io/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitGub---Akilan-Pushpaseelan.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>By looking and listening and watching a demonstration.</td>
+    <td>Mainly by focused listening and watching a demonstration.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>To get the correct formula, understanding the code and learn how to make a total of the items.</td>
+    <td>The first set of instructions went well, although I managed to get confused when the program showed up a slightly different version of the information and I got distracted by menus that weren't relevant.

+This made me change my ways and I decided to take quick notes (on paper) so that I could remember the instructions in the correct order next time.
+This strategy helped me a lot, and the next process went really smoothly.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>To improve my understanding of the formulas.</td>
+    <td>Always be ready to make notes so that I don’t forget, and I can work better independently when things go a bit wrong...</td>
   </tr>
 </table>